Aarib260/Aarib260-Phishing-ML-Research/literature_review.md

-# ML-Based Phishing URL Detection
+# Literature Review: Machine Learning-Based Phishing URL Detection

-## 1. Research Problem
+## 1. Introduction

-### What is phishing URL detection?
+Phishing is a form of cyberattack in which attackers attempt to deceive users into interacting with malicious websites or providing sensitive information.
+Because phishing URLs can be created rapidly and changed frequently, automated detection has become an important cybersecurity research problem.

 Phishing URL detection can be formulated as a binary classification problem.
-A URL is represented using measurable features and classified as either **phishing (malicious)** or **legitimate (benign)**.
+A URL is represented using measurable characteristics and classified as either **phishing (malicious)** or **legitimate (benign)**.

-### Why is automated detection important?

-The large and constantly changing number of URLs makes manual identification impractical.
-Attackers can rapidly create new phishing websites, including previously unseen threats that may not yet appear in security blacklists.

-Automated detection can help identify suspicious URLs using patterns learned from previously observed examples.

-### Limitations of traditional approaches

-Traditional list-based approaches, such as blacklists and whitelists, can be highly effective for known threats but are primarily reactive.

-A newly created phishing URL may remain undetected until it is identified, reported, and added to a security database.

-Machine-learning approaches provide an alternative by attempting to identify patterns associated with phishing URLs, including previously unseen examples.
+Traditional security systems, particularly blacklists, are effective at identifying previously reported malicious URLs.
+However, they are primarily reactive: a newly created phishing URL may not be detected until it has been identified and added to a security database.
+This limitation has motivated research into machine-learning methods that can identify patterns associated with previously unseen phishing URLs.

 ---

-## 2. Existing Approaches
+## 2. Existing Approaches to Phishing Detection

-### Blacklists
+### 2.1 Blacklist-Based Detection

-Blacklists maintain databases of known malicious URLs.

-**Advantages:**
-- Fast
-- Effective for known threats
-- Simple to implement

-**Limitations:**
-- Struggle with newly created URLs
-- Depend on previously identified threats
+Blacklist-based systems compare URLs against databases of previously identified malicious websites.
+These systems are generally fast and effective for known threats.

+However, their main limitation is their dependence on previously identified URLs.
+Newly created phishing URLs may remain undetected until they are reported and added to the blacklist.

-### Heuristics
+### 2.2 Heuristic Detection

-Heuristic systems use predefined rules or indicators to identify suspicious URLs, such as unusual URL structures, excessive subdomains, or suspicious characters.
+Heuristic approaches use predefined rules or indicators to identify suspicious URLs.
+Examples include unusual URL structures, excessive subdomains, suspicious characters, or abnormal domain characteristics.

-**Advantages:**
-- Can identify some previously unseen threats
-- Relatively fast

-**Limitations:**
-- Can produce false positives
-- Attackers can adapt to predefined rules
+Although heuristics can detect some previously unseen threats, attackers can adapt their techniques to avoid known rules.
+Heuristic systems can also produce false positives when legitimate URLs happen to match suspicious patterns.

-### Machine Learning
+### 2.3 Machine Learning

-Machine-learning approaches learn statistical patterns from labelled examples of phishing and legitimate URLs.
+Machine-learning approaches attempt to learn statistical patterns from labelled phishing and legitimate URLs.

-They can use structural, lexical, domain, or other measurable features to classify previously unseen URLs.
+Instead of relying entirely on predefined rules, a model can learn relationships between URL characteristics and their corresponding labels.
+Commonly investigated algorithms include:

+- Logistic Regression
+- Support Vector Machines
+- Decision Trees
+- Random Forest
+- Gradient Boosting
+- Neural Networks

+Machine learning therefore provides a potential approach for identifying phishing URLs that have not previously appeared in security databases.

-### Deep Learning
+### 2.4 Deep Learning

-Deep-learning models, including convolutional and recurrent neural networks, can learn representations directly from URL characters or other input data.
+Deep-learning approaches can learn complex representations from URL characters, webpage information, or other features.
+Convolutional and recurrent neural networks have been investigated for this purpose.

-**Advantages:**
-- Can learn complex patterns
-- Can reduce manual feature engineering

-**Limitations:**
-- Greater computational requirements
-- More difficult to interpret
-- Performance can depend heavily on dataset quality and size
+Deep learning can reduce reliance on manually engineered features, but it generally requires greater computational resources and can be more difficult to interpret.

 ---

-## 3. Feature Engineering
+## 3. Feature Engineering in Phishing Detection

-The project focuses primarily on features that can be extracted from URLs without directly interacting with potentially malicious websites.
+Feature engineering is an important part of traditional machine-learning approaches to phishing detection.
+Researchers have investigated several categories of features.

-### URL / Lexical Features
+### 3.1 Lexical and URL-Based Features

+Lexical features are extracted directly from the URL string.

 Examples include:

 - URL length
+- Number of characters
+- Number of dots
+- Number of subdomains
+- Number of special characters
 - Token count
 - Entropy
-- Number of special characters
-- Number of dots
-- Number of subdomains
+- Presence of suspicious terms
 - Top-level domain characteristics

-**Advantages:**
-- Fast to extract
-- Relatively safe
-- Does not require visiting the website

-**Limitations:**
-- Attackers can manipulate URL structures
-- Some phishing URLs can closely resemble legitimate URLs
+A major advantage of lexical features is that they can be extracted without directly visiting the website.
+This makes them relatively fast and reduces the risk associated with interacting with potentially malicious content.

+However, attackers can manipulate the structure of URLs, meaning that lexical characteristics alone may not always provide sufficient information.

-### Domain / Host Features
+### 3.2 Domain and Host-Based Features

-Examples include:
+Domain-based features can include:

 - Domain age
 - IP address
 - Registrar information
-- TLD characteristics
+- DNS characteristics
+- Top-level domain

-These features can provide useful contextual information but may require external databases or services.
+These features can provide additional contextual information about the website.

+However, obtaining some domain characteristics may require external services or databases, which can introduce additional latency and availability issues.

-### HTML / Content Features
+### 3.3 HTML and Content Features

+Researchers have also investigated features obtained from webpage content.

 Examples include:

 - JavaScript characteristics
+- Forms
+- Iframes
 - Hidden elements
-- Iframes
-- Forms
 - Page structure
+- External resources

-These features can provide additional information but require accessing the webpage, increasing computational cost and introducing potential security risks.
+These features can provide additional information about the behavior and structure of phishing websites.
+However, obtaining them generally requires accessing the website, increasing computational requirements and introducing potential security risks.

-### Behavioral Features
+### 3.4 Behavioral Features

-Examples include:
+Behavioral features can include:

 - Redirect chains
 - Network behavior
 - Website interactions
+- Popularity information

-These can provide valuable information but are more difficult to collect consistently.
+These features can provide valuable information but can be more difficult to collect consistently because they depend on dynamic website behavior.

 ---

-## 4. Machine-Learning Models
+## 4. Machine-Learning Models in Previous Research

-The project will initially investigate several traditional machine-learning approaches.

-### Logistic Regression
+### 4.1 Logistic Regression

-Used as a simple and interpretable baseline classifier.
+Logistic Regression provides a relatively simple baseline for binary classification.
+Its simplicity and interpretability make it useful for establishing baseline performance.

-### Decision Tree
+### 4.2 Decision Trees

-Provides an interpretable model capable of learning nonlinear decision boundaries.

-### Random Forest

-Random Forest is widely used for tabular cybersecurity classification because it can model nonlinear relationships and interactions between features.
+Decision Trees can model nonlinear relationships between features and provide relatively interpretable classification rules.

+### 4.3 Random Forest

+Random Forest has been frequently investigated for phishing detection, particularly when working with tabular feature data.

-It can also provide feature-importance estimates that help investigate which characteristics contribute to classification.
+Its ability to model nonlinear relationships and interactions between features makes it useful for cybersecurity classification.
+It can also provide feature-importance estimates, which can help researchers investigate which characteristics influence predictions.

+However, Random Forest is not immune to overfitting.
+Its performance depends on factors including dataset composition, feature selection, and model configuration.

-### Neural Networks
+### 4.4 Neural Networks

-Neural networks can learn complex relationships from sufficiently large datasets, but their greater complexity can make interpretation more difficult.
+Neural networks can learn complex relationships from sufficiently large datasets and have achieved strong performance in various phishing-detection studies.

-> **Important:** High accuracy on one dataset does not necessarily demonstrate strong real-world performance.
-Dataset composition, feature selection, evaluation methodology, and dataset-specific patterns must also be considered.
+However, reported performance can vary substantially depending on the dataset and evaluation methodology.
+Neural networks can also be more difficult to interpret than traditional models.

+Therefore, high accuracy alone should not be treated as evidence of strong real-world generalization.

 ---

-## 5. Datasets
+## 5. Datasets Used in Phishing Detection Research

+The quality and composition of a dataset can strongly influence the results of a machine-learning study.

-### PhiUSIIL
+### 5.1 PhiUSIIL

-**Size:** 235,795 instances

-**Class distribution:**
+The PhiUSIIL dataset contains **235,795 instances**, consisting of:

-- 134,850 legitimate
+- 134,850 legitimate URLs
-- 100,945 phishing
+- 100,945 phishing URLs

-**Features:** 54

-**Labels:**

-- `1` = legitimate
-- `0` = phishing

-#### Why use it?
+The dataset contains **54 features** covering different characteristics of URLs and associated webpages.

-PhiUSIIL provides a large dataset with a diverse set of features, making it useful for developing and evaluating machine-learning models.
+The large number of examples makes PhiUSIIL useful for developing machine-learning models.

-#### Potential limitation

-Its large feature set may introduce unnecessary complexity.
-Some features may also be difficult to reproduce consistently across an independent dataset.
+However, its relatively large feature set also raises an important research question: whether all available features are necessary and whether the same features can be reproduced consistently on an independent dataset.

+### 5.2 LegitPhish

+LegitPhish contains **101,219 labelled URLs**, consisting of:

+- 63,678 phishing URLs
+- 37,540 legitimate URLs

+The dataset focuses on **17 structural and lexical features**.

+Its more focused feature set makes it particularly relevant to research investigating whether URL characteristics alone can provide effective phishing detection.

+At the same time, its smaller feature set means that it does not contain the same breadth of webpage and content information available in some larger datasets.

 ---

-### LegitPhish

-**Size:** 101,219 labelled URLs

-**Class distribution:**

-- 63,678 phishing
-- 37,540 legitimate

-**Features:** 17 structural and lexical features

-#### Why use it?

-LegitPhish provides a more recent dataset with documented data provenance and verification procedures.

-Its focused feature set is useful for investigating whether URL characteristics alone can provide effective classification.

-#### Potential limitation

-Its smaller feature set may not capture information available through HTML, webpage content, or other contextual features.
+## 6. Dataset Bias and Generalization

+An important issue identified throughout phishing-detection research is **dataset bias**.

+Different datasets may obtain phishing and legitimate URLs from different sources.
+For example, phishing URLs may be collected from security databases while legitimate URLs may be obtained from lists of popular websites.

+If the two groups have systematic differences caused by their sources, machine-learning models may learn characteristics associated with the datasets rather than genuine phishing behavior.

+This creates a major concern when interpreting very high classification results.

+A model that achieves 99% accuracy on a random test split from the same dataset used for training may not necessarily achieve 99% accuracy when presented with independently collected URLs.

+Therefore, **cross-dataset evaluation** provides an important way of investigating model generalization.

 ---

-## 6. Dataset Bias

-A broader issue in phishing-detection research is the use of different sources for phishing and legitimate URLs.

-For example, phishing URLs may be collected from one security database while legitimate URLs may be obtained from popular-site lists.

-If these sources have systematic differences, a model may learn characteristics associated with the **data sources** rather than genuine phishing behavior.

-This creates a potential **dataset bias** problem.

-Cross-dataset evaluation can help investigate whether a model has learned general phishing characteristics or has become dependent on patterns specific to its training dataset.

----

 ## 7. Research Gap

-Existing studies frequently report high classification performance, sometimes above 98–99%, when models are evaluated using random train/test splits from the same dataset.

-However:
+The literature demonstrates that machine-learning approaches can achieve strong performance in phishing URL classification.
+However, several challenges remain.

+### Generalizability

-> **High within-dataset performance does not necessarily mean that a model will perform equally well on independently collected data.**
+It is unclear whether models that perform well on one dataset will maintain their performance on independently collected data.

-Important unresolved challenges include:

-- **Generalizability** — Does a model trained on one dataset work effectively on another?
-- **Dataset bias** — Is the model learning phishing characteristics or dataset-specific patterns?
-- **Robustness** — Does performance remain stable when the data distribution changes?
-- **Feature dependence** — Which URL characteristics actually contribute to classification?
+### Dataset Bias

+Models may learn patterns specific to the sources or collection methods used to construct a dataset.

+### Robustness

+Changes in URL structures, attacker behavior, or dataset composition may affect model performance.

+### Feature Dependence

+A model may achieve high performance because of a small number of highly predictive features.
+Understanding which features contribute most to classification is therefore important.

+### Explainability

-- **Explainability** — Can we understand why a model classifies a URL as phishing?
+Understanding why a model identifies a URL as phishing can provide insight into whether it has learned meaningful cybersecurity characteristics.

+These challenges motivate further investigation into cross-dataset performance rather than relying exclusively on within-dataset accuracy.

 ---

-## 8. Research Question
+## 8. Proposed Research Direction

+Based on the gaps identified in the literature, this project will investigate the following research question:

 > **How well do machine-learning models trained on one phishing URL dataset generalize to an independent dataset, and which URL features contribute most to their performance?**

----

-## 9. Hypotheses

-### H1 — Generalization
+### Hypotheses

+**H1 — Generalization**

 Machine-learning models will achieve strong performance on an internal test set but experience a measurable decrease in performance when evaluated on an independent dataset.

-### H2 — URL Features
+**H2 — URL Features**

 Lexical and structural URL features can provide useful phishing-detection performance without requiring direct interaction with webpage content.

-### H3 — Feature Importance
+**H3 — Feature Importance**

 The importance of individual URL features will differ between datasets, suggesting that dataset composition can influence which characteristics models rely on.

 ---

-## 10. Proposed Methodology
+## 9. Proposed Methodology

-The study will first investigate the compatibility of features between PhiUSIIL and LegitPhish rather than assuming that similarly named features are calculated identically.
+The first stage of the research will investigate whether the features available in PhiUSIIL and LegitPhish are directly comparable.

-If comparable features are available:

-1. Prepare the datasets.
-2. Select a common feature set.
+This is important because features with similar names may not necessarily be calculated using identical definitions or methods.

+If a common feature set can be established, several traditional machine-learning models will be evaluated, including:

+- Logistic Regression
+- Decision Tree
-3. Train Logistic Regression, Decision Tree, and Random Forest models.
+- Random Forest
-4. Evaluate performance using an internal test set.
-5. Evaluate the trained models on an independent dataset.
-6. Compare the results.
-7. Analyze feature importance.
-8. Investigate changes in performance between datasets.

-### Evaluation Metrics

-The models will be compared using:
+The models will be evaluated using:

 - Accuracy
 - Precision